 Surface & Location Factors

 In a global series like World Supercross, dirt is never just dirt.
 The composition of the track surface can dramatically alter race dynamics and favor certain riding styles.
 A track built from sandy soil will become rough and physically demanding, testing rider endurance.
 On the other hand, a clay-based track can become hard-packed and slippery, requiring precise throttle control.
-The 2025 schedule presents a wide array of potential conditions, from the organic soils of Malaysia to the sandy base of Cape Town.
+The 2025 schedule presents a wide array of potential conditions, from the organic soils of Argentina to the sandy base of Cape Town.

 Furthermore, the three-main-event format accelerates track degradation.
 The course will be raced on more intensely than in a single main series, causing ruts to deepen and jump faces to wear down as the night progresses.
 This evolution of the track surface during an event is a critical factor.
 It creates an advantage for riders who are technically proficient and can adapt their lines and approach to navigate an increasingly challenging and unpredictable course.